Some exciting news for all us Organic Wine lovers!!

 Domaine Kalathas Notias Aspro Potamisi 2016 hails from Greece.
 Domaine Kalathas Notias Aspro Potamisi 2016 is the fruit of the labours of Jerome Charles Binda, a former graphic designer and an art dealer in France.
 In 2011 he decided to come to Tinos and become a farmer and a winemaker.
 Committed to producing the finest expression of the island’s granitic non-phylloxera sandy terroir, he applies manual techniques in the vineyards and the cellar.
 Organic-certified, he is building his own interpretation of biodynamic wines with patience and humility.

 The Notias Aspro Potamisi is superb.
 Jerome Charles Binda is making truly remarkable wines on this tiny Greek island.
-This full-bodied orange wine is made according to biodynamic and natural winemaking principles.
+This full-bodied skin contact wine is made according to biodynamic and natural winemaking principles.
 We love these heroes here at Pull The Cork and this wine is well worth the purchase.